-Luckily Voki allows users to practice creating an avatar without enrolling or creating a new account.
+Luckily, Voki allows users to practice creating an avatar without enrolling or creating a new account.
 Voki’s free plan allows for the creation of a single avatar with a narrow window of choices.
 In order to access historical figures, one must sign up for the Level 1 plan.
 Level 1 provides teachers with all they will need to teach through avatars.
 You can choose characters from various categories and several obvious historical personas are available like George Washington, Abraham Lincoln, and modern-day political figures.
 Each avatar can be customized by head, clothing, accessories, and various voice options.
 Users can also select background images and resize the avatar in relation to the player window.
 After selecting the voice option, users can enter text and listen to the voice that is created.
 Likewise, if users want to record their own voice they can also playback their recording until satisfied.
 If you need further help creating a Voki, the site provides a video tutorial for first time users.

 Once the Voki avatar is created, users can publish their creation.
 By registering an account with Voki, all Avatar creations are saved under the user's account for continual access.
 If users forego the registrations, the finalized avatar does contain a unique URL link (which should be copied down for later access.)
 Users can also use the embed code to immediately post or bookmark the avatar in whichever social network site they prefer.

 Whether users want to embed their avatar on their own site, in an email, or a course blog, these creations can liven up any history class.